iotconnectivity/kiopcgenerator/README.md

-# OPc Generator
+# Ki/OPc Generator

-OPc USIM card keys geneartion.
-This script will produce the OPc given the Op and Ki.
+Ki/OPc USIM card keys geneartion.
+This script will produce Ki/eKi/OPc triplets given the Op and Transport keys.

 OPc was the ultimate key that is generated from OP and Ki (secret Key).
-Generate your Ki secret keys and grab the OP from your carrier operator.
+Generate your Ki secret keys and grab the OP and Transport keys from your carrier.

 ## Table of Contents